teooliver/habit-grid/README.md

 ![habit-grid](./Habit-Grid-Image.png)

-> Habit Grid is a minimalistic app to help you track and build habits.
+Habit Grid is a minimalistic app to help you track and build habits.
 With a simple and straight to the point interface, you dont have to configure or learn anything to use the app.
 Just add the task and start clicking the cells to track.

-Privacy:
-This app doesnt connect to the internet, you dont have to make an account, you dont have to input any personal information.

 ## F.A.Q